allan-villan/kafka-fraud-detection/README.md

 # kafka-fraud-detection
-A Streaming Fraud Detection System that monitors user activity and flags the transaction as either legit or fradulant using Kafka and Python.
+A Streaming Fraud Detection System that monitors user activity and flags the transaction as either legit or fraudulent using Kafka and Python.

 ## Requirements:
 - Python: 3.10.4